In This Section

 Whether the research is more basic or applied in nature, students will receive thorough experience in experimental design, the rigorous and ethical conduct of research, and robust analytical approaches.
 Interactions with the dedicated mentors and internationally recognized researchers at both USciences and Wistar provide students with the perspectives and approaches of two institutions focused on the common goal of cancer understanding and research.

-In the global fight against cancer, the USciences-Wistar cancer biology graduate program prepares students for some of the fastest-growing positions.
-With employment of medical scientists expected to increase by 36 percent between 2010 and 2020, PhD researchers will be highly desirable for postdoctoral, staff scientist, faculty, and similar positions.
+In the global fight against cancer, the USciences-Wistar Cancer Biology Graduate Program prepares students for some of the fastest-growing positions.
+With employment of medical scientists expected to increase by 13 percent between 2016 and 2026 (double the mean rate of growth of ALL occupations)*, PhD researchers will be highly desirable for postdoctoral, staff scientist, faculty, and similar positions.

 In academia and industry, medical research is a multi-billion-dollar enterprise and a significant generator of high-quality job opportunities.
-In 2010, overall research support from the National Institutes of Health (NIH) budget supported an estimated 404,700 jobs.
+In 2018, overall research support from the National Institutes of Health (NIH) budget supported more than 300,000 jobs.

-In short, there are tremendous opportunities for researchers working toward a fundamental understanding of cancer processes, more effective cancer diagnostics, and novel therapies.
-The USciences-Wistar cancer biology graduate program prepares students to seize these opportunities - as researchers engaged in hypothesis-driven research; innovators in therapeutic strategy, treatment, and design; and a variety of other professional positions across the cancer research spectrum.
+There are tremendous opportunities for researchers working toward a fundamental understanding of cancer processes, more effective cancer diagnostics, and novel therapies.
+The USciences-Wistar Cancer Biology Graduate Program prepares students to seize these opportunities - as researchers engaged in hypothesis-driven research; innovators in therapeutic strategy, treatment, and design; and a variety of other professional positions across the cancer research spectrum.

 Graduates of the program will be well-prepared to launch rewarding careers in academic, government, and industrial laboratories.